commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/categories/README.md

 ## How does it work?

 The category sync uses the `externalId` to match new categories to existing ones.
-If a category with the same `externalId` is found we will call it an update as the tool will then update the existing category properties - like name etc. - to those values defined in the category.
-If no matching category is found the tool will create a new one.
+1. If a category exists with the same `externalId`, it means that this category already exists on the CTP project.
+Therefore, the tool calculates update actions that should be done to update the old category with the new category's fields.
+Only if there are update actions needed, they will be issued to the CTP platform.
+2. If no matching category with the same `externalId` is found, the tool will create a new one.

 The sync, however, will never delete a category.

- When two categories are matched, the sync will compute a list of update actions that are needed for existing category to be exactly the same as the new one.
-This list of update actions will then be issued to the commercetools platform, eventually updating the category.